California Red Light Accident Lawyers

 - Flashing Yellow Arrow — You can turn in the direction indicated.
 However, you must yield to oncoming traffic and use caution.

-Our California auto accident lawyers have observed that yellow lights cause injuries, too, albeit at a lower rate than red lights.
 The confusion on whether to go or stop could be a major contributing factor.
 We recommend drivers review traffic laws and regulations to avoid causing fatal accidents.

 Malfunctioning Traffic Lights